 Click the File icon to upload a file to Gluu.
 It will show as a stable link inside the work instruction.
 Users can then download the file.
 This is useful if you want to add templates or reference documents, for instance.

-And remember!
-We have a full change history and roll-back
+Finally, remember that we have a full change history and roll-back options

 Gluu saves your work in the browser, so you can get a 'local backup' if you lose your internet connection.
-Each version is saved automatically and you can select to 'roll back' to an earlier version.
-This means that the old version will replace the new.
+Each version is saved automatically and you can always choose to 'roll back' to an earlier version from the change log.

 Tags: Visual work instructions, in-page editing, screen tours, video.